-Thank you for considering your son/daughter’s request to study abroad while at Mount Saint Mary College.
-We are excited that your son/daughter has taken the first steps toward becoming a more global citizen and learner.
-Studying abroad is a profound experience, and most students return home from their experience “changed” and having had a “completely transformative” experience.
+Thank you for considering your student’s request to study abroad while at Mount Saint Mary College.
+We are excited that they have taken the first step toward becoming a global citizen!
+Studying abroad is a profound experience, and most students return home having gained a whole new perspective of the world.

-It is the goal of the Career Center to make sure that you and your son/daughter are well informed, prepared, and supported before, during, and after their time abroad.
-We will make this opportunity academically and personally fulfilling, so that your son/daughter can experience the unparalleled opportunities that come with living and learning in a foreign country.
+It is the goal of the Career Center to make sure that you and your student are well informed, prepared, and supported before, during, and after their time abroad.
+This opportunity will be academically and personally fulfilling so that they can experience the unparalleled opportunities that come with living and learning in a foreign country.

 FAQs for Parents

 Please note that the Mount Saint Mary College Career Center cannot discuss information from a student's records unless we have received a completed FERPA form from the student.